TheResinger/GroupProject1/README.md

 3. User types the words displayed as fast as possible.
 4. Display the users words per minute.
 5. User enters their name to be added to the leaderboard.

+### Authors

+See the list of [contributors](https://github.com/TheResinger/TypingSpeedTest/graphs/contributors) who participated in this project along with individual commit history.